- 125g plain flour

 - 1 tsp salt

 - 2 medium eggs

 - 300ml milk

-- Once the flour is mixed in, continue to whisk whilst you gradually pour in the remaining milk.
+Once the flour is mixed in, continue to whisk while you gradually pour in the remaining milk.
 Continue whisking until you have a smooth batter the consistency of single cream.